Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Powell stood.
 "Aye.
 You’ll hear from me as soon as my men are done on Ceres."

 "Thank you.
-Good afternoon, gentlemen…"
+Good afternoon, gentlemen..."

 Powell held the door for Gabe, who stepped aside to let him through once they were out in the hallway beyond.
 He’d brought a Gaoian constable with him, a young Clanless by the name of Eeno, who stood up sharply as they emerged and transferred his police hat from his knee to under his arm.
 The very picture of sharp, eager youth, with an edge of awe at having just had the Great Father brush past him.

 "Alright.
 That’s over.
 Did you smell anything?"
 Gabe asked.

 "No chief.
 Nothing unusual, anyway.
-At least… I don’t think so.
+At least...
+I don’t think so.
 Besides the PM’s perfume."

 "The way that Narl bloke had it, it’s like gettin’ slapped in the face wi’ a burnin’ tyre," Powell said.
-"Bloody embarrassin’ we can’t smell it ourselves, if it’s that bad…"
+"Bloody embarrassin’ we can’t smell it ourselves, if it’s that bad..."

 "Well... however it smells, I didn’t smell anything wrong with the PM, the Great Father, or anyone else in this building," Eeno replied.
 Gabe nodded.
 Eeno’s was reckoned to be the sharpest nose on the force: He’d once made a drug bust from three blocks away, upwind.
 His sense of smell was worth trusting.